The Outsiders House Museum: 2009 to 2015: re-discovery

-2016 to present day: purchase, restoration, opening and aftermath
+2016 to 2018: purchase and restoration

 On March 9, 2016, O'Connor bought the house, for $15,000.
 O'Connor said he bought it sight unseen and when he first went inside that it was in a dire condition.
-With the help of his friends Zachary Matthew and Donnie Rich, the renovations started shortly after with the goal to make it as authentic as it was in the film.
+With the help of his friends Zachary Matthew and Donnie Rich, the renovations started shortly after with the goal of making it as authentic as it was in the film.
 Also, the Oklahoma Film and Music Office and the City Council lent their support.
 Local business and individuals volunteered to help including leveling the foundation, mowing the lawn, to getting rid of all the trash.
 Part of the restoration efforts, the renovation team worked to make sure that the house looked as it did in the film, such as remaking the front door, retaining fence damage, and missing wood panels in windows.
 A GoFundMe was set up for additional funds, notable donors include Jack White who donated $30,000 and Billy Idol.
 Also to raise funds, screenings of the film were organized that actor C. Thomas Howell attended.
 On August 5, the street signs on the corner were changed to "The Outsiders Way" and "The Curtis Brothers Lane".

 In 2018, an event at the house was organized where Hinton and Howell imprinted their hands in wet cement.
 Furthermore, with O'Connor all three were presented with a key to the city of Tulsa.